 From time to time, we receive orders of assessment from Indian tax authorities assessing additional taxable income on us and/or our subsidiaries in connection with their review of our tax returns.
-We currently have orders of assessment in fiscal 2003 through fiscal 2018 pending before various appellate authorities.
-These orders assess additional taxable income that could in the aggregate give rise to an estimated ₹1,424.0 million (\$17.2 million based on the exchange rate on December 31, 2022) in additional taxes, including interest of ₹480.3 million (\$5.8 million based on the exchange rate on December 31, 2022).
+We currently have orders of assessment in fiscal 2003 through fiscal 2020 pending before various appellate authorities.
+These orders assess additional taxable income that could in the aggregate give rise to an estimated ₹343.8 million (\$4.1 million based on the exchange rate on September 30, 2023) in additional taxes, including interest of ₹49.1 million (\$0.6 million based on the exchange rate on September 30, 2023).

-These orders of assessment allege, among others, that the transfer prices we applied to certain of the international transactions between WNS Global or WNS Business Consulting Services Private Limited ("WNS BCS"), each of which is one of our Indian subsidiaries, as the case may be, and our other wholly-owned subsidiaries were not on arm's-length terms, disallow a tax holiday benefit claimed by us, deny the set-off of brought forward business losses and unabsorbed depreciation and disallow certain expenses claimed as tax deductible by WNS Global or WNS BCS, as the case may be.
-As at December 31, 2022 we have provided a tax reserve of ₹774.3 million (\$9.4 million based on the exchange rate on December 31, 2022) primarily on account of the Indian tax authorities' denying the set off of brought forward business losses and unabsorbed depreciation.
+These orders of assessment allege, among others, that the transfer prices we applied to certain of the international transactions between our Indian subsidiaries and our other wholly-owned subsidiaries were not on arm's-length terms, disallow a tax holiday benefit claimed by us, deny the set-off of brought forward business losses and unabsorbed depreciation, disallow certain expenses and payments claimed as tax deductible by our Indian subsidiaries, as the case may be.
+As at September 30, 2023 we have provided a tax reserve of ₹816.9 million (\$9.8 million based on the exchange rate on September 30, 2023) primarily on account of the Indian tax authorities' denying the set off of brought forward business losses and unabsorbed depreciation.
 We have appealed against these orders of assessment before higher appellate authorities.
-For more details on these assessments, See "Part II - Management's Discussion and Analysis of Financial Condition and Results of Operations -Tax Assessment Orders."
+For more details on these assessments, see "Part II - Management's Discussion and Analysis of Financial Condition and Results Of Operations - Tax Assessment Orders."

-In addition, we currently have orders of assessment pertaining to similar issues that have been decided in our favor by appellate authorities, vacating tax demands of \$5,693.7 million (\$68.8 million based on the exchange rate on December 31, 2022) in additional taxes, including interest of \$2,025.9 million (\$24.5 million based on the exchange rate on December 31, 2022).
+In addition, we currently have orders of assessment pertaining to similar issues that have been decided in our favor by appellate authorities, vacating tax demands of ₹6,907.0 million (\$83.2 million based on the exchange rate on September 30, 2023) in additional taxes, including interest of ₹2,457.1 million (\$29.6 million based on the exchange rate on September 30, 2023).
 The income tax authorities have filed or may file appeals against these orders at higher appellate authorities.

 In case of disputes, the Indian tax authorities may require us to deposit with them all or a portion of the disputed amounts pending resolution of the matters on appeal.
 Any amount paid by us as deposits will be refunded to us with interest if we succeed in our appeals.
-We have deposited ₹904.1 million (\$10.9 million based on the exchange rate on December 31, 2022) of the disputed amount with the tax authorities and may be required to deposit the remaining portion of the disputed amount with the tax authorities pending final resolution of the respective matters.
+We have deposited ₹904.1 million (\$10.9 million based on the exchange rate on September 30, 2023) of the disputed amount with the tax authorities and may be required to deposit the remaining portion of the disputed amount with the tax authorities pending final resolution of the respective matters.

-As at December 31, 2022, corporate tax returns in fiscal 2019 and thereafter remain subject to examination by tax authorities in India.
+As at September 30, 2023, corporate tax returns in fiscal 2021 and thereafter remain subject to examination by tax authorities in India.